 Think of it as a comforting, home cooked beef stew made Latin style with a vibrant flair.

-My recipe is a Mexican-style dish that I think you'll love, similar in flavor (but not texture) to Picadillo, another dish you'll enjoy.
+My recipe here is a Mexican-style version I think you'll love, with a blended tomato-pepper sauce with jalapeño, cumin, and Mexican oregano.
+It's similar in flavor (but not texture) to Picadillo, another dish you'll enjoy.
+It's what I make most often, and I think it's the most versatile of the bunch.

 Let's talk about how to make carne con papas, shall we?